datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 xp: 100
 ```

-Our dataset has the times in a nonstandard format.
-Fortunately Spark has the means to convert this data into a format it can manipulate.
+In our dataset the 'time' column is easy to read, but in a nonstandard format that is not the best for performing operations such as subtraction.
+Fortunately Spark has the means to convert this data into a format it can more easily manipulate.

 The to_timestamp function takes two arguments: the first is the name of the column, ‘time’, and the second is a format string telling it how to extract the hours and minutes from the time column.